wlzhang2020/wlzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postgraduate Student in Xi'an Jiaotong University (XJTU), working with [Prof.Zhanbo Xu](http://automation.xjtu.edu.cn/info/1048/1135.htm)  and [Prof.Jiang Wu](https://gr.xjtu.edu.cn/web/jiangwu/home).
+I am currently a postgraduate Student in Xi'an Jiaotong University (XJTU), working with [Prof.Jiang Wu](https://gr.xjtu.edu.cn/web/jiangwu/home) and [Prof.Zhanbo Xu](http://automation.xjtu.edu.cn/info/1048/1135.htm).
 Before that, I obtained  B.Eng degree in  the same university in 2019, working with [Prof.Yunjia Li](http://gr.xjtu.edu.cn/web/liyunjia).

 My research interests focus on CPS(Cyber Physicial System) and artificial intelligence, specifically on the topic of application of spatiotemporal network model in smart grid and smart building.